Is Physical Therapy Part of Your Breast Cancer Recovery Plan? Breast Cancer Awareness Month

 - Improve blood flow to your legs and upper extremities

-- Increase your upper and lower extremity strength and core strength
+- Increase your upper and lower extremity strength and core strength.
+This is similar to hip replacement surgery recovery.

 - Improve balance and lower risk of falls/broken bones